jhallen/joe-editor/docs/man.md

 ### Indenting program blocks

 Auto-indent mode is toggled with the __^T I__ command.
-The __joerc__ is normally set up so that files with names ending with .p, .c or .h have auto-indent mode enabled.
-When auto-indent mode is enabled and you hit __Enter__, the cursor will be placed in the same column that the first non-__Space__/__Tab__ character was in on the original line.
+The __joerc__ file is normally set up so that files with names ending with .p, .c or .h have auto-indent mode enabled.
+When auto-indent mode is enabled and you hit __Enter__, the cursor will be placed in the same column that the first non-whitespace character was on in the original line.

 You can use the __^K ,__ and __^K .__ commands to shift a block of text to the left or right.
-If no highlighting is set when you give these commands, the program block the cursor is located in will be selected, and will be moved by subsequent __^K ,__ and __^K .__ commands.
+If no highlighting is set when you give these commands, the program block (as indicated by indentation) that the cursor is located in will be selected, and will be moved by subsequent __^K ,__ and __^K .__ commands.

 The number of columns these commands shift by and the character used for shifting can be set through the istep and indentc options.
 These options are available in the __^T__ menu.
 Also, __^T =__ can be used to quickly select from a number of common values for indentation step and character.

-JOE has a bunch of additional options related to indenting programs:
+JOE has a number of additional options related to indenting programs:

 * smartbacks
 Enable smart backspace and tab.
-When this mode is set backspace and tab indent or unindent based on the values of the istep and indentc options.
+When this mode is set __Backspace__ and __Tab__ indent or unindent based on the values of the istep and indentc options.
 <br>

 * smarthome
-Home key first moves cursor to beginning of line, then if hit again, to the first non-blank character.
+The __Home__ and __^A__ keys first move the cursor to the beginning of the line, then if hit again, to the first non-blank character.
 <br>

 * indentfirst